CMSgov/design-system/packages/docs/README.md

-> A static documentation site for the design system
+A static documentation site for the design system

 ## Generating documentation

-To view the documentation locally, run `yarn start` from the git repo root.
+To view the documentation locally, run `yarn start` from the repo's root.

 To learn how documentation is generated, view the ["Writing documentation"](https://github.com/CMSgov/design-system/wiki/writing-documentation) page in the wiki.